zkSTAR: A zero knowledge system for time series attack detection enforcing regulatory compliance in critical infrastructure networks: Theoretical Foundations of zkSTAR

 \end{definition} Definition \ref{defn5} presents the \verb|Verify| function that aims to enable regulators to verify reported proofs $\Pi_t$ based on the verification key $vk$ as well as inputs $\Delta^{in}_t$ and $\Delta^{out}_t$.
 The \verb|Verify| function provides output $\Phi_t \in \{0,1\}$ which is indicative of successful verification.

+zkSTAR relies on several system-level assumptions surrounding the zero-knowledge proving system.
+First, as a consequence of using the \texttt{ezkl}/Halo2 backend \cite{ezkl2024}, zkSTAR depends on elliptic-curve cryptographic primitives and CRS integrity, assuming the CRS is generated via a publicly verifiable ceremony per-utility.
+Second, the verifier is assumed honest-but-curious, and public proof artifact values are assumed not to violate utility state-space privacy \cite{doe}.
+Finally, communication channels are assumed to preserve integrity but not confidentiality, which can be addressed via transport-level encryption such as TLS.

-Zero knowledge regulatory compliance for attack detection relies on two fundamental operational attributes of temporal and statistical consistency.
-We argue that these two fundamental operational attributes are necessary and sufficient conditions to enable zero-knowledge regulatory compliance verification.
+Zero knowledge regulatory compliance for attack detection relies on two operational attributes pertaining to temporal and statistical consistency.
+We argue that these two attributes are necessary and sufficient conditions to enable zero-knowledge regulatory compliance verification.
 Our argument is based on the ability of the pretrained model $\mathcal{M}$ to recursively ensure that state space estimates are derived from previous predictions while being statistically consistent with expected residual covariance.
 In the following subsections, we formally state each operational attribute separately as a precursor for guaranteeing integrity of detection outcomes.